 Visiting Malta’s Silent City, Mdina

-Mdina, also known as the Silent City due to its strict vehicle restrictions, is one of the most picturesque and unique cities in Malta that feels like it was taken straight out of a fairytale.
+Mdina, also known as the Silent City, is one of the most picturesque and unique cities in Malta that feels like it was taken straight out of a fairytale.

-Once we were past the moat, we decided to skip all the tourist attractions and go for a wander through the myriad of narrow alleys.
+Once we were past the moat, we decided to skip all the tourist attractions.
+Instead, we went for a wander through the myriad of narrow alleys.

 Mdina Glass

-If you are looking for a unique souvenir for your loved ones, it is worth visiting the local Mdina Glass shops where you can find a selection of world-renowned handmade artistic and functional glassware.
+If you’re looking for a unique souvenir for your loved ones, it is worth visiting the local Mdina Glass shops.
+Inside, you can find a selection of world-renowned handmade artistic and functional glassware.

-And when all the sightseeing and shopping wears you out, Fontanella Tea Garden looks like the perfect place to have your afternoon coffee.
-Located atop the city walls, it provides beautiful panoramic views of the island.
-We didn’t go in, but judging by how impressive it looked from the outside, I assume the experience can only get better once you step inside!
+And when all the sightseeing and shopping wears you out, Fontanella Tea Garden is the perfect spot for a coffee break.
+Located atop the city walls, it provides beautiful panoramic views of almost the entire island.

-If you’re looking for more Malta inspiration, I wrote a post about Bugibba, Qawra and Birgu.
-I also described my experience visiting Valletta and Sliema.
+If you’re looking for more Malta inspiration, you can find the rest of my Malta series here.
 Finally, I would love to know – what’s the most fairytale-like place you’ve ever been to?
-I’m always looking to expand my bucket list and I’m a total sucker for Instagrammable locations!
+I’m always looking to expand my bucket list, and I’m a total sucker for Instagrammable locations!
 Can’t wait to read all your suggestions in the comments below!